Optimal Allocation with Peer Information: The Complexity of Eliciting Peer Information

+In this section, we show that optimal DIC mechanisms have a complex structure despite resolving an intuitive economic trade-off between allocation and information elicitation.
+To make this point, we first focus on the conceptually simpler subset of deterministic DIC mechanisms and make precise why these mechanisms admit no tractable economic characterization (beyond the graph-theoretic one given in \Cref{sec:feasibility_graph}).
+We then explain why this complexity extends to stochastic mechanisms.

-In this section, we study deterministic allocations.
-With two agents, deterministic DIC mechanisms are jury mechanisms (which are also the extreme points of the set of DIC mechanisms by \Cref{prop:juries}).
-Is there an equally simple description of deterministic DIC mechanisms when there are three or more agents?
+As benchmark, recall that with two agents all deterministic DIC mechanisms are jury mechanisms (which in this case are also the extreme points of the set of DIC mechanisms by \Cref{prop:juries}).
+Is there an equally simple description of deterministic DIC mechanisms with three or more agents?

-If $n\geq 3$, then the problem of finding an optimal deterministic DIC mechanism is NP-hard, suggesting significant hurdles to any simple description of deterministic DIC mechanisms.
-Before discussing the implications in more detail, we state the formal result.
+If $n\geq 3$, then the problem of finding an optimal deterministic DIC mechanism is NP-hard, implying significant hurdles to any simple description of deterministic DIC mechanisms.
+Before discussing the intuition and implications in more detail, we state the formal result.